Sam772/Sam772/README.md

 ---

-I'm a 20 year old university student currently studying Computer Science at Aston University.
+I'm a 21 year old university student studying Computer Science at Aston University.
 I enjoy developing my programming skills and creating new projects which I work on here often.

 You can check out the projects I've made throughout my journey on my [Portfolio](https://sam772.github.io/#/projects).